ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Whatever we expect with confidence becomes our own self-fulfilling prophecy.
+> Friendship with oneself is all important because without it one cannot be friends with anybody else in the world.
 >
-> - Brian Tracy
+> - Eleanor Roosevelt
 <!-- END_JOKE_SECTION -->